27 Aug, 2025 | EV Insights

 If you run last-mile deliveries or hyperlocal logistics, you’re constantly balancing cost per kilometre, uptime and driver productivity.
 In India, CNG cargo 3-Wheelers have ruled the roost for years but with the advent of electric cargo 3-Wheelers they now have serious competition.
 Which one actually saves more?
 When you evaluate energy ₹/km, maintenance, downtime, and long-term risk, electric cargo 3-Wheelers come out ahead on most urban and peri-urban routes.

 Electricity delivers predictable pricing.
-You can schedule charging during off-peak windows and even pair it with rooftop solar to stabilize costs further.
+You can schedule charging during off-peak windows and even pair it with rooftop solar to stabilise costs further.
 CNG, by contrast, is subject to price revisions and local pump availability.
-Queue times at CNG stations quietly tax your operations, as drivers spend revenue-earning minutes standing still, and your dispatch schedule bears the brunt.
+Queue times at CNG stations quietly tax your operations.
+Drivers spend revenue-earning minutes standing still, and your dispatch schedule bears the brunt.
+For high-density routes, a low, predictable EV ₹/km compounds into meaningful monthly savings.